Purpose Driven Church

 WOULD THE REAL CHURCH PLEASE STAND UP

-Gibbs points out that churches cannot stand apart from society and invite people come to them on their terms; rather, churches must go to people where they are and communicate in terms that will make sense to them, addressing the issues that shape their lives and speaking their language.
+Gibbs has pointed out that “churches cannot stand apart from society and invite people come to them on their terms; rather, churches must go to people where they are and communicate in terms that will make sense to them, addressing the issues that shape their lives and speaking their language.”
 However, he also acknowledges that traditional mindsets still prevail in many churches of all denominations, whether liberal or evangelical, mainline or independent.
 This is because the church is an inherently conservative institution.
 As Warner has said: “The modern world will not be reached effectively by traditional forms of church.
 Here’s the bottom line: keep up to date, or become obsolete.”

 Any methods, any structures grow out of date.
 Embodiments of the gospel which serve well in one era become obstacles to the gospel in the next.
 We are not watering down the gospel when we change the church.
 The gospel absolutely requires such change from us.
 The trouble is that we have got it all wrong.
 It is not the church that never changes, but God.
 The Church has all too often got that wrong.